prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         Textinfo, that no changes appears to the collection.
+         Text info that no change appears in the collection.

    Default
          Pagecollection wasn't updated!